b414213562/FestivalBuddyII/readme.txt

     General:
         Made barter window resizable vertically
+        Multiple alerts can now be displayed, which is useful for doing Bounders Rounds + Fat Mayer at the same time.

     Bug fix:
         Fixed an issue where an old Festival Buddy save file had Summer selected and it wasn't correctly converted to Farmers Faire.